FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/common-examples.md

 ![suggestions-dropdown.png](imgs/suggestions-dropdown.png)

-### Returning Component from Custom Widget
+### Leveraging Component from Custom Widget

 In a **[Custom Widget](custom-widgets.md)**, you can integrate a previously built **[FlutterFlow Component](../../resources/ui/components/intro-components.md)** directly, saving you from recreating child content in code.
 For example, if you’re building a Custom Widget to display custom dialog boxes or bottom sheets using a package from
-[pub.dev](custom-code.md#pubdev), you can simply return an existing Component created on the canvas, rather than coding the content from scratch.
+[pub.dev](custom-code.md#pubdev), you can simply return an existing Component created on the canvas, rather than coding a new one from scratch.

 :::tip[Imports]
 When referencing a Component class in your code, FlutterFlow will automatically add the necessary import statement.